fogarecious/iced_tutorial/README.md

-# Tutorial of Iced library
+# Unofficial Tutorial of Iced library

 [Iced](https://iced.rs/) is a cross-platform GUI library for [Rust](https://www.rust-lang.org/).
 This tutorial serves as a quick start for the library.